Quill-ToDo/Quill-Todo/CONTRIBUTING.md

 #### Front-end Testing

-The test files are stored near the code they test, for most components, in [tasks-fe/src/components/__tests__/](./tasks-fe/src/components/__tests__/).
+The test files are stored near the code they test, for most components, in [quill-fe/src/components/__tests__/](./quill-fe/src/components/__tests__/).

 ##### Running Tests

 To run existing tests, from the main directory after switching into your virtual environment (see step 7 in back-end), run `npm run fe-tests`.
-Alternatively, run the commands manually: After `cd`ing into `tasks-fe`, run all tests with `npm test a` or run tests for files that have changed since your last commit with `npm test`.
+Alternatively, run the commands manually: After `cd`ing into `quill-fe`, run all tests with `npm test a` or run tests for files that have changed since your last commit with `npm test`.

 The tests should re-run automatically every time you save.
 Notice that in watch mode, you can press `w` to show options to filter the tests that you run.